chzbrgr71/container-hackfest/challenges/challenge03-appdeploy.md

 ## Expected outcome

 In this lab you will build a simple set of apps using Docker.
 You will create an instance of Azure Container Registry and push images to the registry.
-Then you will deploy these apps to ACS Kubernetes.
+Then you will deploy these apps to AKS Managed Kubernetes.

 For this lab, we will use the sample applications in the Microsmack repo. https://github.com/chzbrgr71/microsmack